Smarter Coordinated Responses to Youth Homelessness

 - Share the full report with your community.
 You can tweet a link to the report, (along with a preformed message) by clicking here.

-- Share a recording of this webinar with your community and use this discussion guide at your next meeting.
+- Share a recording of this webinar (be to posted again shortly) with your community and use this discussion guide at your next meeting.

 Build on these findings to advance coordinated community responses: